-- of the recourses formed against the decisions rendered in contentious-administrative matters.

-- of the recourses for abuse [excès] of power formed against administrative acts;

-- of the challenges to local elections;

-- of recourses in cassation against the decisions of the organs [organismes] deciding in disciplinary matters.
+- of the recourses in cassation formed against the decisions rendered in contentious-administrative matters. - of the recourses for abuse [excès] of power formed against administrative acts of the national authorities and administrations; - of the challenges to local elections; - of recourses in cassation against the decisions of the organs [organismes] and institutions deciding in disciplinary matters.

-SUB-TITLE III
+SUBTITLE III